byronwall/excel-vba-book/book/09-The-Application-object/09-02-01 Disabling-calculations.md

 Next
 ```

 If `rngData` contains 90,000 cells, then your update code will call for at least 90,000 full Worksheet recalculations.
-Even worse, your PERCENTILE formula requires the entire colujmn of data and so all cells have to update every time. `90,000 x 90,000` quickly becomes a problem.
+Even worse, your PERCENTILE formula requires the entire column of data and so all cells have to update every time. `90,000 x 90,000` quickly becomes a problem.

 So, why is the PERCENTILE function updating after every change?
 Do we really care what the intermediate values are?
 No.

 This is why you want to have control of the calculations. in this case, you kknow that the processing code is not affected by the value of the PERCENTILE column.
 We only need the static data available in order to complete the processing.
 The fix here is to turn calcuaitliosn to manual during the processing step so that you do not incur 90,000 extra recalculations.

-Once the processing is done, what do we do with the calculatiojn mode?
+Once the processing is done, what do we do with the calculation mode?
 Well, that depends on how we do the deletion.
-There are a couple of optionsm:
+There are a couple of options:

 - Turn on an `AutoFilter` and do a FILTER-DELETE to remove all the rows in one shot.
 - Iterate through the rows, one by one, and remove those which are in the 10th or lower percentils

-Looks like either will work, but hwo does calculatiojn mode affect things?
+Looks like either will work, but hwo does calculation mode affect things?
 Well, if you go with the latter option, you will find that your PERCENTILES will update after each deletion.
 This is not the behavior you intended.
 You somehow want to remember the PERCENTILE value before oyu started the deletions.
 The solution then is to control the calculation mode again.
-Here, we are controllign things for **accuracy**.
-Our deletiojn appraihc will not work if we allow cells to update as we go.
+Here, we are controlling things for **accuracy**.
+Our deletion appraihc will not work if we allow cells to update as we go.

 Pro tip: if you are deleting cells, you should pretty much never go a row, column, or cell at a time.
 Instead you should build a `Range` of cells to be deleted using `Union` and delete them in one shot using `Delete`.
 This approach is called a `UNION-DELETE` and avoids all of the issues described above.
 It's also the fatest approach since it does a single deletion.